 Did Negligent Driver Supervision Cause My Truck Crash?

 - Supervisors allow drivers to violate hours-of-service rules.
-Drivers must show compliance with hours-of-service by keeping logbooks, which supervisors must monitor.
+Drivers must show compliance with hours-of-service by keeping logbooks that supervisors must monitor.

 - Trucking companies fail to provide adequate training for new CDL drivers.
 New hires must receive training to recognize potential hazards and operate their vehicles.
 For example, drivers must know how to check tire pressure or properly secure loads from shifting before taking solo assignments.